Boshen/Boshen/README.md

 Sponsorship helps me keep improving the JavaScript and Rust ecosystems while preventing burnout from maintaining fast and evolving tools in my personal time.

-If my work has improved your CI, your development experience, your builds, or your learning, sponsoring meaningfully supports this effort.
+If my work has improved your development experience, your CI pipelines, your build times, or your learning in any way, please consider sponsoring.
+It helps more than you might think, and it truly keeps the motivation alive.

 ### ⭐ Sponsor Visibility